0Tech/andromeda/x/escrow/README.md

 Available Commands:
   agent       queries an agent.
-  agents      queries all the agents. params      queries the module params. proposal    queries a proposal. proposals   queries all the proposals.
+  agents      queries all the agents. params      queries the module parameters. proposal    queries a proposal. proposals   queries all the proposals.
 ```